jeevanshu/jeevanshu.github.io/content/til/exitingvim.md

 It has been a long running computer science joke that once you open vim its impossible to quit it.
 Its also one of the most popularly searched questions on stackoverflow https://stackoverflow.com/questions/11828270/how-do-i-exit-vim.

 I interact alot with vim during my work and have always relied on command `:wq` as a means of saving and exiting the editor.
-But I as a course of learning more efficient key binginds in vim I came accross two new commands that I hadnt used before `:x` and `ZZ`
+But I as a course of learning more efficient key bindings in vim I came accross two new commands that I hadnt used before `:x` and `ZZ`

 While `:wq` always saves and exits vim, even  if there were no changes.
 So, this command always updates the timestamp of the file.